Exeter Power Station: History

 Electricity demand in Exeter increased with introduction of an electric tram system.
 The City of Exeter Electricity Company's existing power station on New North Road needed replacing.
 In 1899, a hydroelectric plant at Trews Weir was proposed, but there were fears that this would affect the Exeter Ship Canal and the plans were shelved.
 Instead the coal-fired power station was built on a 150 ft square at Haven Banks.

 The station was constructed by W Brealey of Exeter.
 It was of brick construction and contained a boiler room, engine room, offices, an annexe for economisers, and a 155 ft tall chimney at one end.
 The boiler room measured 102 ft by 55 ft and was lined with glazed bricks and had a terrazzo marble floor.
-Boilers were provided by Babcock & Wilcox and steam engines by Belliss and Morcom.
-British Westinghouse Electric Manufacturing Company generating equipment was also installed.
+British Westinghouse Electric Manufacturing Company were awarded the contract for machinery.
+They subcontracted boilers to Babcock & Wilcox of which three 13,000 lb/hr.
+These fed Belliss and Morcomtriple expansion engines with direct coupled dynamos with three sets rated at 400kw. each and a 100 kW compound set.
 Coal feed equipment and additional iron work was designed and built by Willey's, and cabling from the station throughout the city was provided by the Siemens Brothers of London.

 Initially the station used the old boilers and generating equipment of the New North Road power station, alongside four new sets of steam driven alternators.
 With the equipment removed, the electric company sold the New North Road station in 1906.
 The Haven Road power station was opened in 1905 by Mayor Cllr Perry.